[image]

 Usage Overview: PC-Phone USB Sync

-This page's sections present the bare-minimum info needed to use this app well.
+This page's sections present the essentials needed to use this app well.
 They explore:

 After reading the overviews here, you may wish to move on to the GUI Guide page for more in-depth coverage of all the GUI's options.
 First, this page presents enough usage fundamentals to help you start syncing well.